 How can you request a visit?

-Our Education Working Group is happy to organize virtual visits, or to have a conversation about an in-person visit if conditions allow.
+Our Education Working Group organizes visits to our space.
 Fill out our online form to get in touch for further planning.
 A volunteer will follow up with you within a week of your form submission.
 Please allow at least two weeks between the date of your request and the date you would like to visit; more time is really helpful for us.

 What can we offer?

-- we can lead a discussion of archival material related to topics intersecting with your curriculum.
+We can also lead a discussion of archival material related to topics intersecting with your curriculum or organize an activity or facilitated exhibition tour.

 For asynchronous virtual instruction, we have recorded or digitized content educational content from our Visual History of the Climate Justice movement exhibition and related to the online exhibition Walkout: A Brief History of Student Organizing.
 We can also share reading material about Interference Archive, and we’re happy to provide reflection prompts for students to respond to in some kind of written or creative format.